Leonor Sullivan: Biography

 She did not seek re-election in 1976, and was succeeded by Dick Gephardt.

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Sullivan's name and picture.

+She died at St. Anthony's Medical Center on September 1, 1988, and was buried at Calvary Cemetery in St. Louis.

 The former Wharf Street in front of the Gateway Arch in Downtown St. Louis was renamed Leonor K. Sullivan Boulevard in her honor.

-Quotes

-"A woman with a woman's viewpoint is of more value when she forgets she's a woman and begins to act like a man."